-The Countywide Decision Maker will update Meteogroup RoadMaster with the planned actions by 13.00 hours and use the email functionality to send out these actions and the weather forecast information to the winter service contacts list.
+The Countywide Decision Maker will update DTN RoadMaster with the planned actions by 13.00 hours and use the email functionality to send out these actions and the weather forecast information to the winter service contacts list.

-Vaisala Manager is then updated with the required actions.
+Vaisala Manager is then updated with the required actions and confirmation text messages are sent out to those delivering the service.